b00731976/Dark_Souls_Swords_GAN/README.md

   3. The .zip data if you just want to have a quick go on the neural net

 The scraping is not perfect and I missed a couple of swords.
 A couple of misc. icons got in as well and had to be removed manually.
-Not much tinckering has been done model-wise so feel free to play around with data augmentation, scraping improvement and hyperparameter tuning.
+Not much tinkering has been done model-wise so feel free to play around with data augmentation, scraping improvement and hyperparameter tuning.